Uncut Sheets of 1965 Topps Football Cards

 This is how the section is numbered.
 The cards in the bottom row, marked in green, are relatively easy to find, so I am guessing that this row appeared twice on this half sheet.

-In addition to the partial sheet above, I have found a miscut Fred Williamson card whose back shows that Mel Branch's card was beneath it.
-From this I got another bit of the second half-sheet.
+In addition to the partial sheet above, I have found some miscut cards that show slivers of the cards next to them.
+From these I got another pieces of the second half-sheet.

-This is how the small bit of uncut sheet is numbered.
+This is how the smaller bits of uncut sheet were numbered.
 If I find more miscut cards, these pieces will begin to fit together.
 If you find a miscut that you think will help, please email me a picture of it.